DFE-Digital/bat-design-history/app/posts/find-teacher-training/2020-10-30-feedback-component.md

 ---
 title: Prompting for feedback
-description: Gathering feedback on Find in a way that is consistent with Apply.
+description: Gathering feedback on Find in a way that is consistent with Apply
 date: 2020-10-30
 screenshots:
   items: